 Regarding infrastructure, two main elements should be considered: the telecommunications network capabilities and the servers’ infrastructure.

 For telecommunications capabilities, it must be assured that there is enough capacity to be able to replicate the procurement data in almost real-time between the platforms, avoiding any unfair advantage.
-To that end, the number of users and the expected information volume must be evaluated to establish an SLA for replication time.
+To that end, the number of users and the expected information volume must be evaluated to establish a Service Level Agreement (SLA) for replication time.
 The recommendation is to focus on having a strong backbone between the Internet Service Provider, NEPPs and the Central Unit.

 Regarding server infrastructure, the recommendation is to use a cloud service.
 The use of cloud services has several advantages, the most relevant of which are: